awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

 # Scanning Tables and Indexes: Java<a name="ScanJavaDocumentAPI"></a>

-The `Scan` operation reads all of the items in a table or index\.
+The `Scan` operation reads all of the items in a table or index in Amazon DynamoDB\.

 The following are the steps to scan a table using the AWS SDK for Java Document API\.